-During the quarter ended September 30, 2005, the Company recognized a transaction related loss of \$10.8 million.
-This loss was recognized primarily to reduce the carrying value of Safety Components to the fair value less cost to sell.
-At closing, the Company will recognize additional losses (gains) to reflect Zapata's share of Safety's net income (loss) for the period from September 30, 2005 through closing.
-Additionally, Zapata will recognize a gain at closing which represents the reversal of deferred tax liabilities established during periods in which Safety Components was consolidated for book purposes and not consolidated for tax purposes.
-As of September 30, 2005 approximately
+Zapata expects that this transaction will close during the fourth quarter of 2005 at which time the Company expects to receive net proceeds of approximately primarily to reduce the carrying value of Safety Components to the fair value less cost to sell, partially offset by the reversal of deferred tax liabilities established during periods in which Safety Components was consolidated for book purposes and not consolidated for tax purposes.
+At closing, the Company will recognize additional losses (gains) to reflect Zapata's share of Safety's net income (loss) for the period from October 1, 2005 through closing.